akuklev/HOCC/README.md

 The prerequisite for such a database is a common formalized language for mathematics with a pleasing syntax and enough expressivity to satisfy the needs of almost all mathematicians.
 Modern proof assistants made huge progress in this direction in the last few years.
-In 2021, Fields medalist and one of the top world mathematicians Peter Scholze started a project on formalizing an entirely new result in modern mathematics by means of Lean Proof Assistant.
+In 2021, Fields medalist and one of the top world mathematicians Peter Scholze, started a project on formalizing an entirely new result in modern mathematics using Lean Proof Assistant.
 This project - the Liquid Tensor Experiment - ran unexpectedly well and has indeed managed to subdue skepticism on proof formalization in large parts of the mathematical community.